tmychow/tmychow.github.io/_posts/2020-07-29-all-that-glitters-is-not-gold.md

 ---
 layout: post
-title: "All that Glitters is Consumption: Some Thoughts on Taxes"
+title: "All that Glitters is Not Gold: It's Consumption"
 date: 2020-07-29
 tags: economics takes
 ---